 We want to calculate how much concrete is required to build a house.
 For this, you need to have high-level historical data of a similar house.

-Parametric Estimation is where we use estimation at parameter level.
+Parametric Estimation is where we use Estimation at the parameter level.
 It involves mathematical calculations and hence is considered more accurate than Analogous Estimation.
 Here, we do unit wise calculations of cost, duration, man-hours, etc.

 Advantages of Parametric Estimation